 As a freelancer, it’s somewhat difficult to learn the outcome of many of the jobs that I do, as we’re rarely kept informed after we submit our work.
 I do try to keep up with as many as I can, though, and as of Spring 2024, I am aware of over eighty successful naming, tagline, and verbal branding efforts.
 Here are just a few worth mentioning, included with permission of the agencies with whom I was collaborating.

-I worked on a renaming project for supplementary insurance provider Brella, who’d started in 2020 and had a heck of a time with their name.
+I worked on a renaming project for supplemental insurance provider Brella, who’d started in 2020 and had a heck of a time with their name.
 This was the second time in fact they’d needed to rename, and we were determined to get it right.
 Though we looked into a number of themes and directions, more than anything they wanted a person’s name to humanize their image.
 Specifically they were hoping for a woman’s or non-gender specific first name, and you’d be surprised at how many were in use.
 Then we hit on Ansel, most commonly known from the American naturalist Ansel Adams, but also used as a name for both men and women internationally.
 Best yet, it evokes the word “ancillary,” which of course means “supplemental,” becoming one of the more perfect names I’ve crafted.
 Very proud of this one.
 I’d be happy to connect you with one of the folks at Ansel who can tell you about their experience working with me on the project.

 I was brought into this project by the folks at Liquid Agency, who were part of an effort to integrate their services with those of two other creative agencies.
 They had the branding chops, Clear Digital worked in website development and digital branding experience, and Signal Factory had a strong focus on visual narrative.
 It was to be my humble job to find a name that they could inhabit.
 All three still function separately, but together they now collaborate as Myrious, a name which combines “myriad” (comprised of many diverse elements and facets) with the suffix “-ious,” suggesting a fullness or overflowing with this quality; and which is also be a shortening of “mysterious” (the creative unknown).
 If you’d like to hear about their experience working with me on this and other project, let me know and I’ll connect you.